H4HWV2011/msjarvis-public-docs/thesis/12-neurobiological-architecture.md

 - `POST /process` — main entrypoint for integrated neurobiological processing
 - `POST /biological_process` and `POST /neural_process` — alias endpoints normalizing different input field names

-> **⚠️ March 25, 2026 reachability note:** `jarvis-neurobiological-master` was found unreachable during the March 25 sprint.
+> **⚠️ March 25–28, 2026 reachability note:** `jarvis-neurobiological-master` was found unreachable during the March 25 sprint and this open item carries forward through March 28.
 The `neuro_master` entry is retained in the consciousness bridge services dict for future use.
 The Chroma health check has been rerouted to `jarvis-chroma` directly. **Resolution target: next sprint.
 Ch.
 17 documents what runs on every `ultimatechat` request in the interim.**

 The sequence BBB → I-Containers → Qualia Engine → Consciousness Bridge is implemented by the Neurobiological Master's `integrated_processing()` method.
 All four stages were verified operational on 2026-03-01 at approximately 300ms wall-clock (git tag `v2026.03.01-neuro-pipeline-4-4`).